SnapSalary/SnapSalary/README.md

 `AWS_SECRET_ACCESS_KEY`

 and run the github action.
 Currently only the frontend deploys.
 The backend gets stored in ECR, but doesn't get deployed.

+A working frontend can be seen at https://snapsalary.com, and a working staging branch can be seen at https://staging.snapsalary.com